Bartending for Beginners: The Complete Guide 2022

 Before accepting a job at your local restaurant or pub, you should know what to expect going in.
 Regardless of how much you study or research before applying somewhere, you’ll likely need to adapt to your employer’s rules and list of responsibilities.

-Every place is different and will require different skills, knowledge and capabilities from you.
-For instance, one pub may not require you to wash used glasses or deliver food to tables in the bar area while a different restaurant might.
+Every place is different and will require varying skills, knowledge and capabilities.
+For instance, one pub may not need you to wash used glasses or deliver food to tables in the bar area while another might.

 Thus, you may have more responsibilities at one location than another.
 If you aren’t ready to embrace your roles and complete your duties, be prepared to suffer the consequences — or get the boot.